Theo Todman's Web Page - Notes Pages

 - I now practice almost every day.
 While this is often for only 15 minutes, which just about keeps things ticking over, it has been increasingly for 30 minutes which is building up stamina and making playing more enjoyable.
 I need to keep in shape as an oboist, though I’m probably more in shape than the other members of the Ensemble,

-- However, yet again, only about a third of the time recorded against this project was spent actually playing the oboe.
+- However, yet again, somewhat less than a third of the time recorded against this project was spent actually playing the oboe.
 This is not good enough.
 I really need to be practising for 30 minutes every day and occasionally longer.

 - That said, time organising the Enigma Ensemble is well spent.
 We’re much better organised and time is much better spent than under our previous Director.
 My efforts seem to be appreciated.